 Over the course of four weeks, Florence will act as our home and will fuel our thinking about tourism, the nature of place, and of course, art.
-The trip will include a two-day trip to Milan to experience the trends in contemporary art, design, and fashion as well as day trips within and outside of Florence.
+The trip will include a trip to Venice for the Biennale.
 Throughout the program, students will be introduced to people and places who will inspire a complex understanding of the cities’ history, creative and contemporary life.

 Students will explore the city, map those experiences in a variety of ways, and give and take ‘detours’ of less commonly visited places.
 As they collect information students will develop a personal relationship with an area of the city and use this to inspire their artmaking.

 City Lab: Florence is directed to students who are majoring or minoring in Art Practice, Graphic Design, and Art History.
 This course will count for 8 credits.
 Students can use this credit towards required elective coursework in the Art Practice program.

 |Education Abroad Advisor

 ||Watch Ed Abroad 101

 ||Alison Heryer, Assistant Professor and Assistant CORE Program Head

 School of Art + Design